bgdnrvsky/niny/README.md

 - Command **"not"** for **logic not** of last element in stack, **appends the result to end of the stack**, **requires at least 1 elements in stack**.

-  *Note: "not" removes the elements beign operated on.*
+  *Note: "not" removes the elements being operated on.*

   *Note: the output is 1 (true) or 0 (false)